- How do I remove a watermark from a video?

 - Will there be a blur or smudge where the watermark was?

-- The boxed region is rebuilt by interpolating from the pixels around it, so over simple backgrounds (sky, walls, grass, gradients) the result is essentially invisible.
-Over highly detailed or fast-moving backgrounds you may notice slight softness inside the box — keep boxes as tight around the watermark as possible for the cleanest result.
+- The boxed region is reconstructed by an AI model that fills in what's plausibly behind the watermark with frame-to-frame consistency — textures, edges, and motion carry through instead of smearing.
+On most footage the result is essentially invisible; over extremely detailed or fast-moving backgrounds you may notice slight softness inside the box.
+Keep boxes as tight around the watermark as possible for the cleanest result.

 - Can I remove multiple watermarks at once?